Employment Lawyers in Portland, Oregon

 - Reporting criminal activity

-The employment lawyers in Portland at our firm know that even though retaliation is illegal, employers still do it.
+The labor and employment law lawyers in Portland at our firm know that even though retaliation is illegal, employers still do it.
 This is why you should consider being represented by an attorney.
 Our lawyers know how to fight back if you are discriminated against or are the victim of retaliation for standing up against harassment or assault.

 Call an attorney today to determine your legal options.
 503.245.5677.